hsynlms/fastify-guard/README.md

 | roleProperty      | string     | `role`    | The role property name that fastify-guard will search in authenticated user object                                   |
 | scopeProperty     | string     | `scope`   | The scope property name that fastify-guard will search in authenticated user object                                  |
 | errorHandler      | function   | undefined | Custom error handler to manipulate the response that will be returned.
 As fallback, default HTTP error messages will be returned. |

+## API

+### `guard.role(role)`

+Returns a function which checks if the authenticated user has the given role(s).
+Multiple roles can be sent as separated parameters or in an array.
+If the given role(s) was not assigned to the authenticated user, the function will throw an HTTP Error (if no errorHandler provided in options otherwise the errorHandler will be invoked).
+The function supposed to be used in `preHandler` hook.

+### `guard.hasRole(request, role)`

+Returns a boolean value which indicates the authenticated user has the given role.

+`request` is the Fastify request object

+`role` is role name

+### `guard.scope(scope)`

+Returns a function which checks if the authenticated user has the given scope(s).
+Multiple scopes can be sent as separated parameters or in an array.
+If the given scope(s) was not assigned to the authenticated user, the function will throw an HTTP Error (if no errorHandler provided in options otherwise the errorHandler will be invoked).
+The function supposed to be used in `preHandler` hook.

+### `guard.hasScope(request, scope)`

+Returns a boolean value which indicates the authenticated user has the given scope.

+`request` is the Fastify request object

+`scope` is scope name

 ## Examples